mahowik/BalancingWii/README.md

 Autumn...
 More time to keep soldering iron and do something cool!
 So let's continue! :)

+This is stable 1.0 release of balancing robot (based on modified/extended MultiWii 2.3 firmware).

 New features:
  - Fall down?!
 New auto rise (stand up) function! (can be activated via box in GUI).
    Now it's also possible to stand up manually when it's fall down.